CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

 In this lab, you will perform:
 - Task 1: Creating a Translator resource
-- Task 2: Exploring Translator service
+- Task 2: Exploring the Translator service

 ## Task 1: Create a Translator resource